-If there is no built-in ductwork in your home, installation of central AC can become an expensive and tedious venture.
+If there is no built-in ductwork in your home, the installation of central AC can become an expensive and tedious venture.
 While central AC is an easy way to cool a whole house, many homes and budgets simply cannot afford such kind of systems.
-For these people who cannot opt for the central AC unit they have other options.
+For these people who cannot opt for the central AC unit, they have other options.

 Evaporative coolers, also known as swamp coolers, are considered efficient for dryer climates.
-But they need to know that these tend to produce loud sounds and have limited cooling ability.
+But they need to know that these tend to produce loud sounds and have the limited cooling ability.
 Many households are opting for the ductless mini-split system as a ductless air conditioning option which has been adopted by residents of other countries a long time ago.
 Such systems provide many advantages to homes that are ill-equipped for central air conditioning, including zoning, simple installation, and energy efficiency.

 How does ductless air conditioning work?